LONDON FILM WORKS

 £325

-Working through real-world examples, participants will learn how budgets function as risk documents, how schedules drive cost more than any other factor, and why clarity and internal logic matter as much as the numbers themselves.
-The course responds directly to today’s production environment, addressing inflation, crew availability, insurance pressures, tax credit changes, post-production costs and the growing complexity of UK and international co-production.
+Participants will examine how budgets function as risk documents, why schedules drive cost more than any other factor, and how clarity, internal logic and transparent assumptions are often as important as the numbers themselves.
+The course responds directly to today’s production environment, addressing inflationary pressures, crew and resource availability, insurance requirements, tax credit updates, post‑production costs, and the growing complexity of UK and international co‑production.

-Across the day, participants will explore where budgets most commonly fail, how to avoid costly hidden omissions, and how to align schedule, budget and creative intent in ways that build confidence with directors, financiers and commissioners.
-Particular attention is paid to UK-specific considerations including tax credits, payroll costs, deliverables and compliance, as well as the key differences between feature film and high-end television budgeting.
+Throughout the day, attendees will analyse where budgets most commonly fail, how to avoid costly omissions, and how to align schedule, budget and creative intent in ways that build trust with directors, financiers and commissioners.
+Particular attention is given to UK‑specific considerations—including tax credits, payroll and insurance costs, deliverables and compliance—as well as the distinct differences between feature film and high‑end television budgeting structures and pressures.

 Participants will leave the course able to:

-• Understand budgeting as a creative and strategic producer skill, not an accounting exercise
+• Understand budgeting as a creative and strategic producer skill, rather than a purely accounting exercise

 • Build budgets that are clear, logical and credible to financiers and partners